laravel/bootcamp.laravel.com/resources/docs/livewire/editing-chirps.md

 php artisan make:volt chirps/edit
 ```

-This will create a new Livewire component at the `resources/views/livewire/chirps/edit.blade.php` path.
-Let's update the Livewire component contents to display a form for editing a Chirp.
+This will create a new Livewire component at `resources/views/livewire/chirps/edit.blade.php`.
+Let's update the Livewire component content to display a form for editing a Chirp.

-Note that, even though we're only displaying the edit button to the author of the Chirp, we also need to authorize the request to make sure it's actually the author that is updating it:
+Note that, even though we're only displaying the edit button to the author of the Chirp, we also need to authorize the request on the server to make sure it's actually the Chirp's author requesting that the Chirp be updated:

 ```php tab=Class filename=resources/views/livewire/chirps/edit.blade.php
 <?php